 Security Service

 The optional use of the SDLS protocol reference [14] provides all its functions (authentication, encryption, authenticated encryption) for the data in the Transfer Frame Data Zone of a USLP Frame.
-It provides full protection for the service data of the MAP Packet (MAPP) service, the Octet Stream Service, and the MAP Access (MAPA) Service.
+It provides full protection for the service data of the MAP Packet (MAPP) service, the VC Octet Stream Service, and the MAP Access (MAPA) Service.
 See Section 6, Protocol Specification with SDLS option.

 SDLS provides authentication for some fields in the Transfer Frame Primary Header and for some auxiliary data fields in a USLP Frame.
 It does not provide encryption for these fields.